Logbook 19-26 November

 With the March group there will also be a Piumani group.

 It is difficult to explain what the Piumano movement is, the name is an untranslatable play on words.
-Theirs is a non-violent action that deals with "gentle" the deepest issues.
+Theirs is a non-violent action that “gently” deals with the deepest issues.

 They brought to our meeting their music and their songs, the poetry of a Palestinian poet read by Ama, a Lebanese girl.